 CSR Self-Assessment (*1)

-Since fiscal 2019, we have been using a CSR self assessment questionnaire to check the state of compliance with the CSR Procurement Guidelines at important suppliers in Japan and overseas, and are working to understand the current situation and make improvements.
+We check the state of compliance with the Maxell Group Supply Chain CSR Procurement Guidelines with our procurement partners using a CSR self-assessment questionnaire, and are working to understand the current situation and make improvements.

-Based on the SAQ evaluation results, suppliers rated as D-grade undergo on-site inspections and receive support for improvement activities.
-Suppliers rated as C-grade are required to submit written improvement plans and are continuously followed up to ensure progress.
+Based on the SAQ evaluation results, suppliers rated as D-grade undergo on-site inspections and receive support for improvement activities, while suppliers rated as C-grade are required to submit written improvement plans and are continuously followed up to ensure improvement.

 Self-Assessment Evaluation Rank